Request more info

 The genesis of Diplometrics

-Diplometrics began in 2011 as a data-building and analysis effort focused on the Global Power Index, diplomatic representation, international organization membership, and multilateral treaty activity.
-The Global Power Index was later featured in the National Intelligence Council’s Global Trends 2030 report.
+Diplometrics began in 2011 as a data-building and analysis effort focused on national power, diplomatic representation, international organization membership, and multilateral treaty activity.
 Since then, the program has expanded to include datasets on military capabilities, non-state actors, leader travel, diplomatic capacity, cultural affinity, power projection, perceived mass atrocities, and bilateral influence.

 The complete Diplometrics timeline